param-mehta/Product_Category_Classification_using_Multi-modal_network/README.md

 The original tabular dataset can be found<a href='https://www.kaggle.com/datasets/PromptCloudHQ/flipkart-products'> here</a>.
 The images need to be downloaded into a folder using the url paths given in the original dataset.

-## Web App
-I have deployed the system as a web app that can be found <a href = "https://huggingface.co/spaces/param-mehta/Flipkart-project">here</a>.
-You can input either text, image or both to compare all three models.
 ## Approach
 I built individual models for both image and text and then built a separate multi-modal network.The preprocessing in the latter is consistent with the individual models.
 The metric used to evaluate the performance is F1 Score (micro average), since the dataset is imbalanced.
 Cross validation scheme used is a simple hold-out based validation.